kubeflow/examples/gpu_serving/README.md

 kubeflow.

 ## Prepare model
-Download the model from model zoo.
+Download a model from [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 The model should be in SavedModel format (including a `saved_model.pb` file and a optional `variables/` folder.